Franchisee F.A.Q (Frequently Asked Questions)

 Please note that the common indicators provided above are not to be read in isolation, but in conjunction with other indicators to form a complete view.Courts always look at the totality of the relationship between the parties when determining the status of a person’s employment.

 We can provide a quote to your sub-contractor but not at the Jim’s Group rate.
 If you wish to have them insured through us please direct them to obtain a quote via the website.

 Fire Service levy

 In some Australian states, we are required by law to contribute to the annual budget for fire services.
 The relevant authority in these States determines the amount of our mandatory contribution.
 It is calculated on our percentage share of the premium income received by all insurers for particular classes of insurance cover, in the preceding financial year.

-We pass the cost of our contribution on to you as a levy which we charge on the premium you pay on the particular class of insurance policies on which our contribution is calculated.
+We pass the cost of our contribution on to you as a levy which we charge on the premium you pay for the particular class of insurance policies on which our contribution is calculated.
 We call this the “Fire Services Levy” (FSL).

 The states which are affected by the FSL are Victoria, New South Wales and Tasmania.
-In regards to the products we offer it is applied to commercial property, tools, home & contents and motor vehicle (NSW) only.
+In regards to the products, we offer it is applied to commercial property, tools, home & contents and motor vehicle (NSW) only.
 Please refer to your quote for applicable Fire Service Rate.

 Depreciation Schedule (Only applicable to Jims Mowing Franchisees) for the Tools Policy